-As of now, we have covered plenty of command line system monitoring tools which is capable to print varies system performance information with values (i mean numbers) and doesn’t offers any graph.
+As of now, we have covered plenty of command line system monitoring tools which is capable to print various system performance information with numeric values and doesn’t offers any graph.

-Today, i came to know about Gtop, is one of the nifty tool that capable to display system processes dynamically in graphic mode on your Linux terminal.
+Today, we came to know about Gtop, is one of the nifty tool that is capable to display system processes dynamically in graphic mode on your Linux terminal.

 As the name implies, Gtop stands for graphic top command which reads system process, memory, CPU, network and disk usage information and populate the results in graphic mode with a percentage.